rafael-g-depaulo/obsidian-vault/RPG/R20/Attributes & Skills/Attributes.md

 **Sensibility**: perceiving, receiving and understanding. empathy, perception, getting a gut feeling, attuning to a magic item, reading an "aura", stuff like that.

-**Presence**: imposing your will, intimidating, convincing, getting others to understand you, manifesting an "aura", stuff like that.
+**Presence**: imposing your will, intimidating, convincing, deceiving, manipulating, communicating your intentions, getting others to understand you, manifesting an "aura", stuff like that.

 ## Determining Base Attribute Scores
 ### Rolling (discouraged)